seizadi/space-controller/README.md

 # space-controller

+The use case is to create any resources that can not be directly created using the application manifest.
+The main use case right now is to setup secrets from vault.

+The terms namespace and secret are already used by kubernetes so I use the term "space" for this resource.

 This repository implements a space controller for watching Space resources as defined with a CustomResourceDefinition (CRD).
+**Note:** There is support for only three types of secrets with the package right now, see the configuration in the section on vault setup for various secret types.
+* Opaque
+* TLS (kubernetes.io/tls)
+* Certs (kubernetes.io/dockerconfigjson)

 ## References
 [Extend K8 with Custom Resources](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/)